Resources for Current Students

 Mental Health Resources

-Graduate and Professional Student Assistance Specialist: The Graduate School and the Dean of Students Office jointly support a staff position focused on graduate student needs.
+Graduate and Professional Student Assistance Specialist: The Graduate School and the Office of Student Assistance and Support (OSAS) jointly support a staff position focused on graduate student needs.
 Elaine Goetz-Berman serves in this role, which includes support, advocacy, and resource referral for graduate students.
 Elaine’s approach to working with graduate students centers on her specialized knowledge about the unique academic and personal challenges they face.

 University Health Services – Mental Health Services: UHS offers a safe and confidential environment with a variety of support services available free of charge and open to all graduate students living in Wisconsin, including: